Vegan Ginger Cookies

 Make the vegan ginger cookies:

-- Add the sugar and butter to a large mixing bowl.
-Use a hand mixer or wooden spoon to mix until there are no chunks of butter.
-Add the molasses, milk and vanilla extract and mix until combined.
+- Add the sugar and butter to a large mixing bowl (if using a hand mixer) or the bowl of a stand mixer (with the paddle attachment).
+Beat until light and fluffy.
+Add the molasses, 1 tablespoon of milk and vanilla extract and beat until well combined.

-- Add the flour, spices and baking soda and mix until just combined.
+- Add the flour, spices, baking soda and salt, and mix until just combined.
 The dough should be thick and slightly tacky but not too sticky.
-If your dough is too wet, add 1-2 tablespoons more flour and mix.
-If your dough too dry, add 1-2 tablespoons more milk and mix through.
+If your dough is sticky, add 1-2 tablespoons flour and mix (or let the dough rest for 30 minutes).
+If your dough is dry, add one extra tablespoon of milk and mix through.

 Coating the ginger cookies:

-- Use a small ice cream scoop or a spoon to divide the dough into around 22 cookie dough balls.
-Roll and coat each cookie dough ball in the sugar.
+- Add the sugar to a small bowl.
+Divide the cookie dough into around 20 balls.
+Roll each cookie dough ball in the sugar.

-- Arrange the cookie dough balls on your lined baking sheets with about 5 cm (2 inches) between each one.
+- Arrange the cookie dough balls on your prepared baking sheets with about 5 cm (2 inches) between each.

 Baking the ginger cookies:

-- Bake the cookies for around 11-15 minutes or until the cookies are slightly golden brown.
+- In your preheated oven, bake the cookies for 12-14 minutes or until the cookies are slightly golden brown.
 For softer cookies, bake them for less time or for crunchier cookies, bake them for longer.
-When you take the cookies out of the oven, the cookies will still be soft as they will continue baking from the residual heat of the cookie sheet.
+When you take the cookies out of the oven, the cookies will look soft but they will continue baking on their cookie sheets.

 - Enjoy the cookies warm or at room temperature.